Chicken Fried Steak is a Southern thing, but still many people enjoy this dish.

-There’s a trick on how to reheat chicken-fried steak in an air fryer.
+There’s a trick on how to reheat chicken fried steak in air fryer.
 It involves setting the air fryer on for about 2 minutes and then turning it off.
 You then repeat this method until the internal temperature reaches 100-130F.

 You still need to preheat the air fryer at 350F, a low heat for cooking food.
 Adding to this is a light cooking spray of canola oil on the steak in the air fryer basket.
 Then dry on a cooling rack for 5 minutes after heating.

 You need good timing and grilling skills should you want to reheat Chicken Fried Steak on a grill.
 This is heating over direct fire, so there’s a technique for it to heat evenly, especially the insides.